This topic explains how to deploy Kedro on a production server. You can use three alternative methods to deploy your Kedro pipelines:

 conf/ subfolder (and

-logs/ if your pipeline loads/saves local data or uses logging).
+data/ if your pipeline loads/saves local data).
 This means that you will have to create these directories on the remote servers manually.

 Recipients of the